 What is the difference between ESSERE and STARE?

-Sam asks: “When do I say SONO and when STO?“
+Sam asks: “When do I say SONO and when STO?

 What's the difference between ESSERE (to stay) and STARE (to be) ?

-Download the Bonus PDF
+Download the PDF

-You will get immediate access to this lesson's accompanying PDF with detailed Summary Notes & practice Exercises with answers!
+Get immediate access to this lesson's accompanying PDF with detailed Summary Notes & practice Exercises with answers!
+It's free!

 ESSERE (to be) – STARE (to stay)